But our bodies have many parts, and God has put each part just where he wants it.

 (1 Corinthians 12:18)

 React: There are people who could almost literally switch those “like” and “dislike” lists.
 They love their hockey and their pottery barn catalogs, can’t stand the city and invest their millions into their home in West Kentucky.
 It doesn’t matter, we fit together in one body.
 God loves them just as much as he loves me.
-He might even love them more since a little extra grace must be required to do so.
+He might even love them more since extra grace must be required to do so.
 His body, his church is made up of all different parts.
 We all have different passions, talents, and interests and we have them for a reason.
 He has given them for us to use for His glory.

 God, help me not to mistake my passions and Your universal purposes.
 I know that there are certain things that should be part of every Christian’s DNA.
 There are other things that are gifts You have given to some.
 Give me the wisdom to recognize the difference and to be willing to give ground on the latter while holding tightly to the former.
 Help me to use and foster my gifts, but even more help me to walk in love and unity with Your Body.